Skip to main content

 Are the investment strategies different between the mutual fund and ETF share classes?

-No. The assets within both the traditional mutual fund share classes and the ETF share class are invested in the same stocks, bonds or other assets managed by the same portfolio team with the same investment approach.
-The identical underlying investment strategy is accessed regardless of which share class is chosen.
+No. The assets within both the mutual fund share classes and the ETF share class are invested in the same stocks, bonds or other assets managed by the same portfolio team with the same investment approach.
+An identical underlying investment strategy is utilized regardless of which share class is chosen.

 What has driven the shift toward ETFs?

-Since 2014, positive ETF net flows have consistently outpaced mutual fund flows, reflecting investor preference for the transparency, flexibility and tax efficiency that ETFs provide.
+Positive ETF net flows have consistently outpaced mutual fund flows over the last 10 years, reflecting investor preference for the transparency, flexibility and tax efficiency that ETFs provide.
 This sustained trend has prompted asset managers to respond with increased ETF launches and mutual fund-to-ETF conversions.

 Featured insights